 Upmarket riverside accommodation with a difference: seven tranquil suites, villas and compact rooms beautifully furnished in a choice of Thai, Chinese and Moroccan styles.
 It's set in the luxuriant gardens of hundred-year-old Chakrabongse House overlooking Wat Arun.

-The former backpackers-only ghetto of Banglamphu has grown up a lot in recent years.
+The former backpackers-only ghetto of Banglamphu Dropdown content has grown up a lot in recent years.
 The crash-pads with paper-thin walls and shared bathrooms haven’t disappeared, but nowadays you can also choose stylish hotels with rooftop pools, elegantly converted traditional houses and smart, modern hostels.
 And the buzz on the streets is still there.
 Fashion stalls, trendy bars and clubs bring out young Thais from all over the city, as well as world travellers.
 On top of all that, there’s a great neighbourhood of old-fashioned shophouse restaurants to the south of Democracy Monument.
 The big-ticket sights of Ratanakosin are within walking distance, too.

 Best for understated charm: New Siam II